 See which CATS Theory Course is for you.

 PRIVATE PILOTS LICENCE (PPL)

 The PPL theoretical knowledge course is the first course a pilot needs to complete.
 Using our course, you can do all your study online and come to our training centre in Luton for the exams.
-This has been designed by CATS and approved by the CAA so a student can get the theory completed first before going to a flight school for the 45 hour flying course.
+This has been designed by CATS and approved by both EASA and the UK CAA so a student can get the theory completed first before going to a flight school for the 45 hour flying course.

 INSTRUMENT RATING (IR)

 The Instrument Rating (IR) is the theoretical knowledge training course that allows a PPL (with at least 50 hours cross country flight as pilot in command) or CPL holder to take the IR flight test, this course is normally taken by pilots who want to be able to improve the safety of their flying, often aircraft owners.

 COMMERCIAL PILOTS LICENCE (CPL)